SiLab-Bonn/aidatlu/aidatlu/constellation/README.md

 ## Description

-The AIDA-2020 Trigger Logic Unit is designed to proved flexible trigger configurations in test beam settings (https://doi.org/10.48550/arXiv.2005.00310).
+The AIDA-2020 Trigger Logic Unit is designed to provide flexible trigger configurations in test beam setups (https://doi.org/10.48550/arXiv.2005.00310).

 The Python-based control software for the AIDA-2020 TLU provides a comprehensive interface for controlling the TLU.
-The software establishes a connection to the hardware and allows easy configuration of different trigger setups.
+The software establishes a connection to the hardware and allows for easy configuration of different trigger setups.
 Information over each individual trigger signal is saved in a compressed and human-readable HDF5 format.

-The satellite to connect the AIDA-2020 TLU to the [Constellation](https://constellation.pages.desy.de/) control and data acquisition framework.
+The satellite connects the AIDA-2020 TLU to the [Constellation](https://constellation.pages.desy.de/) control and data acquisition framework.

 ## Building

-After installing [IPbus](https://ipbus.web.cern.ch/doc/user/html/software/install/compile.html), also install the Python bindings and possible constellation requirement from the top file in the [Aida-TLU](https://github.com/SiLab-Bonn/aidatlu) repository.
+After installing [IPbus](https://ipbus.web.cern.ch/doc/user/html/software/install/compile.html), with Python bindings (uhal), install the [Aida-TLU](https://github.com/SiLab-Bonn/aidatlu) package with the constellation requirement.

 ```bash
 pip install .[constellation]
 ```

-A more detailed description of the prerequisite can also be found [here](https://silab-bonn.github.io/aidatlu/Introduction.html#installation).
+A more detailed description of the prerequisites can also be found [here](https://silab-bonn.github.io/aidatlu/Introduction.html#installation).

 ## Usage

-Add the cactus library path:
+Add the chosen cactus library path, where the default installation location is `/opt/cactus/`:

 ```bash
 export LD_LIBRARY_PATH=<install_location>/lib